-The town of Cuzamá is the starting point for one of the most unique journeys we’ve taken in Mexico.
-For 200 pesos you can rent a cart (plenty of room for four people and a cooler) mounted on railroad tracks which is then hitched to a horse the size of a large dog which then pulls said cart along said railroad tracks out to a series of three stunning naturally formed sinkhole swimming spots, otherwise known as cenotes.
+The town of Cuzamá, not far from Merida, is the starting point for one of the most unique journeys we’ve taken in Mexico.
+For 200 pesos you can rent a cart (plenty of room for four people and a cooler) mounted on railroad tracks which is then hitched to a horse the size of a large dog which then pulls said cart along said railroad tracks out to a series of three stunning, naturally formed sinkhole swimming spots, otherwise known as cenotes.

-The small-gauge railroad racks are leftovers from the days when this area was booming with sisal plantations feeding a very hungry market for rope and twine.
+The small-gauge railroad tracks are leftovers from the days when this area was booming with sisal plantations feeding a very hungry market for rope and twine.
 Before the advent of plastic rope killed the sisal (aka henequin) trade, these tracks were used to roll carts loaded with harvested agave from the fields to the processing factories.
-Quick thinking locals now hitch tiny horses to homemade carts and roll loads of tourists out to three spectacular cenotes on a kind of horse-drawn train.
+Quick thinking locals now hitch tiny horses to homemade carts and roll loads of tourists out to three spectacular cenotes.

 We can’t say it’s a comfortable ride–the tracks jolt you, the wooden carts lurch and bounce and when two carts meet head to head one of them must disgorge its passengers, unhook the pony and get lifted off the tracks so the other cart can proceed.
 It is, however, a unique way to reach three wonderful natural swimming holes.